-Inspired by nature and combining the strength of metals, metal foams have many interesting applications in various industries.
+Inspired by nature, metal foams combine much of the strength of metal with the lighter, porous structure of foam.
+Metal foams have many interesting applications in various industries.
 They can be made from a variety of metals and tend to be incredibly light and strong.

-Here we explore what metal foams are, how they are made, and take a quick look at where they are used.
+Here, we explore what metal foams are and how they are made, and take a quick look at where they are used.

 What is metal foam?

-But, what different metal foams are there?
-On the whole metal foams tend to be made from aluminum but can be formed from a variety of other metals, including titanium, tantalum, copper, zinc, or lead.
+On the whole, metal foams tend to be made from aluminum but they can also be formed from a variety of other metals, including titanium, tantalum, copper, zinc, or lead.

 Metal foams have some very important key features that make them particularly useful for material scientists, amongst others.

-- They are ultralight materials (75–95% of the volume consists of void spaces)
+- They are ultralight materials (75–95% of the volume consists of empty or gas-filled space)